Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> If you look for perfection, you'll never be content.
+> Success is never final, failure is never fatal.
+It's courage that counts.

 <!-- QUOTE_END -->